 220.127.116.11.2 College Promotions Committees

 The Dean of each College shall establish a College Promotions Committee to evaluate the professional record of each candidate.
-This committee shall consist of at least seven members.
+This committee shall consist of 20 percent (rounded down) of the tenured faculty members within a college with a maximum of seven members.
 Voting in the College Promotions Committee shall be governed by the principle that nominations to a given rank shall be voted upon only by members of the committee who hold rank equivalent to or higher than that under consideration.
 A member's service on this committee shall be limited to three consecutive years and no more than two members of the same department shall serve on the committee at the same time.
 The College Promotions Committee shall consider the professional records of the following groups: (a) candidates recommended by the department, (b) persons who request consideration by appeal to the Dean of the College, and (c) any others whom the committee believes deserve consideration because of special circumstances.
+[FS 12/13-133]

 A written report on the deliberations of the College Promotions Committee shall be forwarded to the Dean.
 This report shall explain briefly the strengths and weaknesses of each nominee, and in cases in which the committee chooses not to recommend a candidate for promotion the report shall give reasons for this action.
 Wherever feasible, this report shall include any information which may be of service to the faculty member who is not granted promotion and who wishes to improve his or her performance.